Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 • Just one cup of kiwi provides more than the daily recommended allowance of vitamin C, which can support your overall health — plus it’s a good source of dietary fiber and vitamin K.

-• Fresh kiwi nutrition benefits include providing powerful antioxidants like vitamin C and vitamin E, counteracting aging and improving skin health, improving respiratory health, protecting vision and preventing eye disease, aiding in digestion, reducing blood pressure, improving the cardiovascular system, maintaining and repairing bone health, aiding sleep, fighting cancer, and providing antifungal and antibacterial capabilities.
+• Fresh kiwi nutrition benefits include potentially providing powerful antioxidants like vitamin C and vitamin E, counteracting aging and improving skin health, improving respiratory health, protecting vision and preventing eye disease, aiding in digestion, reducing blood pressure, improving the cardiovascular system, maintaining and repairing bone health, aiding sleep, fighting cancer, and providing antifungal and antibacterial capabilities.

 • If you’re trying to find new ways to consume kiwi, try tossing it into green salads or yogurt parfaits.